xhawk18/promise-cpp/Readme.md

 });
 ```

+### Defer::then(Defer d)
+Return the chaining promise object, where d is the promise object be called when
+previous promise object calls function resolve or reject.

 ### Defer::fail(FUNC_ON_REJECTED on_rejected)
 Return the chaining promise object, where on_rejected is the function to be called when
 previous promise object calls function reject.